deepin-community/python-pyproj/docs/advanced_examples.rst

 .. versionadded:: 3.1

-In PROJ 6+ you neeed to explictly change your CRS to 3D if you have 2D CRS and you want the ellipsoidal height taken into account.
+In PROJ 6+ you need to explicitly change your CRS to 3D if you have 2D CRS and you want the ellipsoidal height taken into account.